 Vincent Parry, an innocent man, is thrown into San Quentin for the murder of his wife.
 For a Goodis story it has what might be considered a happy ending.
 And I think, in this case, the movie improves on the book.
-It takes what's good about the novel and fleshes it out in ways that68741_n (1) copy work.
+It takes what's good about the novel and fleshes it out in ways that

 Historian and critic Geoffrey O'Brien said "[Goodis] wrote of winos and barroom piano players and smalltime thieves in a vein of tortured lyricism all his own, whose very excesses seemed uniquely appropriate to the subject matter.
 As his titles announce—Street of the Lost, Street of No Return, The Wounded and the Slain, Down There—he was the poet of the losers…" *